tradersnow222/zksyncApprovalChecker/README.md

 # Matt's zkSync Era Approval Checker

-This practice project is a web3 dApp which allows users to connect their Ethereum wallets, such as MetaMask, and check token approvals on the zkSync Era.
+This practice project is a web3 dApp which allows users to connect their Web3 wallet, such as MetaMask, to check and revoke token approvals on the zkSync Era.

 ## Features

-- Connect to MetaMask or other Ethereum wallets
+- Connect to MetaMask or other Web3 wallets
 - Check token approvals on zkSync Era
 - Display connected wallet address
 - Helpful links related to zkSync Era and token approvals